shamblett/mod_dart/README.md

 6. Collect the output of the popened VM and return it to the caller.

-OK, so how do we we do things like set headers, ie instructions to Apache rather than raw output?
+OK, so how do we we do things like set headers, i.e. instructions to Apache rather than raw output?
 We make the output a combination of data and control buffers, the data buffer is split off and returned to the user, the control buffer is parsed first with any commands specified applied.
 The control buffer is actually encoded in JSON format.
 Please inspect the index.dart file and the template itself to get a feel of how all this works together